csirmaz/TrainableOnlineClustering/README.md

 We do this by adding a "clustering head" to the neural net, which learns the centers of clusters related to each known class.
-The embedding net and the clustering are trained together on the labelled data.
+The embedding net and the clustering are trained together on the labeled data.

-Then, when the system is used to classify the stream of data, the already trained embedding network is used to embed each incoming data point in the low-dimensional space, where similar inputs will hopefully be close to each other, and dissimilar inputs be far from each other, making it possible to use classic clustering techniques to idenitfy brand new clusters arising from a new class of inputs the system has not previously seen.
+Then, when the system is used to classify the stream of data, the already trained embedding network is used to embed each incoming data point in the low-dimensional space, where similar inputs will hopefully be close to each other, and dissimilar inputs be far from each other, making it possible to use classic clustering techniques to identify brand new clusters arising from a new class of inputs the system has not previously seen.